snotskie/ttrpg/md/index.md

 If you choose to automatically succeed this way, you succeed as though you had rolled exactly the Check's target, this roll cannot be modified by other effects, and the resulting outcome size (described later in this section) is reduced by one rank.

-You may not choose to automatically succeed Checks this way while determining the Focal Action of Endeavors (described later in this chapter).
+You may not choose to automatically succeed Checks this way to direct Focal Actions (described later in this chapter).

 ### Contests
 <!-- _class: rules -->